-If you choose to claim the trading allowance because your business turnover was £1,000 or less, you will not be able to claim any business expenses.
-But if you have paid for costs to set yourself up then you can record a tax loss on your tax return to use against future profits by filling out the self-employment section of your tax return.
+If you choose to claim the trading allowance because your business turnover was £1,000 or less, you can’t claim any business expenses.
+However, if you have paid for costs to set yourself up, then you can record a tax loss on your tax return to use against future profits by filling out the self-employment section of your tax return.

 Q: I want to declare disguised remuneration income

-Disguised remuneration is income earned under tax avoidance schemes using things like loans to avoid paying income tax and national insurance.
+Disguised remuneration is income earned under tax avoidance schemes.
+It uses things like loans to avoid paying income tax and National Insurance.
 If you have earned money in this way, then disclose this here.

 5. How To Choose Your Accounting Date

 Your accounting date will normally be 12 months long unless you are new or are stopping self-employment.
 HMRC want to know so they understand what period the figures you have entered for your self-assessment.
 If you are new to self-employment, then choose the date you wish to use as your accounting period this year and future ones.
 Choosing a period that matches the tax year is normally easier because if you choose something different or change your accounting period at a later date, you run the risk of overlap profits which means you could overpay on your tax bill.

 The cash basis means you can record your income and expenses according to what you received and pay during your accounting period.
 It can simplify reporting and speed up filling out your tax return but it isn’t always suitable.
 For more info, read this guide to the cash basis to help decide if it is right for you.
 If you used the cash basis for your tax return last year, then you can continue to use it this tax year, but you do have the option to change it.